raspberrypilearning/build-an-octapi/en/step_3.md

 # Set up the wireless router

 The processors in your OctaPi cluster will communicate over a dedicated local Wi-Fi network.
-The router does not need to be connected to the internet for operation of the cluster, nor does it need to be on-line for setup.
+The router does **not** need to be connected to the internet for operation of the cluster, nor does it need to be online for setup.

 We will assume you are using a brand new router.